ska-telescope/ska-sdp-global-sky-model/docs/src/developerguide/Deployment.rst

     $ minikube addons enable ingress

 2. Change to the chart directory in the repository: ``cd charts/ska-sdp-global-sky-model``.
-Make any desired changes to the values files or image versions and update the Helm dependencies.
+Make any desired changes to the values files or image versions and update the Helm dependencies:

 .. code-block:: bash

     $ helm dependency update .
     $ helm dependency build .